-- Know that starting a job is somewhat expensive, in terms of time.

-3 items that might help:
+Starting a job is somewhat expensive, in terms of time.
+The situation has improved in the last several years.
+2 items that might help:

-- Batch short jobs together

-Write a wrapper script that will run a set of the jobs in series

-- Submit the wrapper script as the job
+- 1. Batch short jobs together - write a wrapper script that will run a set of the jobs in series - the wrapper script becomes the job executable - 2.
+There are some configuration variables that may be able to help.
+Contact a staff person for more info.

-- 1. Explore HTCondor's parallel universe

-- 2. There are some configuration variables that may be able to help

-- ☐ Contact a staff person for more info